IRT Second Avenue Line: History

 In 1875, the Rapid Transit Commission granted the Gilbert Elevated Railway Company the right to construct the railway from Battery Park to the Harlem River along Second Avenue.

 The commission also granted the Gilbert Elevated Railway Company the right to operate the Sixth Avenue Elevated and soon afterward the Gilbert Elevated Railway changed its name to the Metropolitan Elevated Railway.

 Around 1900, the line was electrified.
 Between 1914 and 1916 construction was undertaken to install a third track to provide express service on the line during peak hours.
 Express service commenced on January 17, 1916.
-On July 23, 1917, Second Avenue El service over the Queensborough Bridge to Queens began.
+On July 23, 1917, Second Avenue El service over the Queensboro Bridge to Queens began.

 The Second Avenue El did not run entirely on Second Avenue.
 Its southern terminus was above Park Row adjacent to City Hall.
 From there it ran above Park Row to Chatham Square, where it had a junction with the Third Avenue El, then continued east above Division Street.
 It turned north above Allen Street to Houston Street, where it continued north above First Avenue, then turned left on 23rd Street, then ran north on Second Avenue to 129th Street.
 At that point it rejoined with the Third Avenue El and crossed the Harlem River into the Bronx.

 As of 1934 Second Avenue service operated as follows: